 When to Go

-If it's solitude you're looking for, come to Bryce any time between October and March.
+If it's solitude you're looking for, come to Bryce any time between November and February.
 The park is open all year long, so if you come during the cooler months you might just have a trail all to yourself.

 Bryce Canyon Winter Festival.
 This event at the Best Western Ruby's Inn features cross-country ski races, snow-sculpting contests, ski archery, ice-skating, and kids' snow boot races.
 Clinics to hone skills such as snowshoeing and photography also take place, and there's plenty of entertainment, too. www.rubysinn.com.

 Quilt Walk Festival.
 During the bitter winter of 1864, Panguitch residents set out over the mountains to fetch provisions from the town of Parowan, 40 miles away.
 Legend says the men, frustrated and ready to turn back, laid a quilt on the snow and knelt to pray.
 Soon they realized the quilt had kept them from sinking into the snow.
 Spreading quilts before them as they walked, leapfrog style, the men traveled to Parowan and back.
 This four-day event in June commemorates the event with quilting classes, a tour of pioneer homes, tractor pull, dinner-theater, and other events. www.quiltwalk.org.